Acute interstitial nephritis due to pantoprazole

 4. Monitoring of renal function with regular follow-up visits

-See also Maximum dosage for pantoprazole
+See also Cinitapride and pantoprazole capsules

 It is crucial to promptly identify and manage acute interstitial nephritis to prevent further kidney damage and improve patient outcomes.